KaOSx/kaosx.github.io/_docs/kcp.md

     </div>
 </form>

-As soon as your name is added, you will have access to the <a href="https://github.com/organizations/KaOS-Community-Packages/">organization page</a>
+As soon as your name is added, you will have access to the [organization page](https://github.com/organizations/KaOS-Community-Packages/).

 ### Installing git

 For this, you will need to have git installed:
 As always, make sure the system is fully up to date before installing any:

 ```
 sudo pacman -Syu
 ```

 Next:

 ```